IQSS/Zelig/source/index.rst

 Welcome to Zelig!
 =================

-**Zelig** is a framework for interfacing with a wide range of statistical models and analytic methods in a common and simple way.
-Above and beyond estimation, it adds considerable infrastructure to existing heterogeneous R implementations by translating coefficient estimates into interpretable quantities of interest and automating statistical procedures (e.g., bootstrapping) though an intelligible call structure.

-To get started, we recommend following the :ref:`installation_quickstart` guide.
-More information about the software, including our technical vision and goals for the project, can be found at the :ref:`about` page.
+**Zelig** is a framework with an easy-to-use program that can estimate, help interpret, and present the results of a large range of statistical methods.
+It literally is "everyone's statistical software" because Zelig uses (R) code from many researchers.
+We also hope it will become "everyone's statistical software" for applications, and we have designed it so that anyone can use it or add their methods to it.
+Zelig comes with detailed, self-contained documentation that minimizes startup costs for Zelig and R (with all methods described in exactly the same notation, syntax, and style), automates graphics and summaries for all models, and, with only three simple required commands, makes the power of R accessible for all users.
+Zelig also works well for teaching, and is designed so that scholars can use the same program with students that they use for their research.
+Zelig is built on a wide ranging `ontology of statistical methods <http://gking.harvard.edu/files/abs/z-abs.shtml>`_.

+Zelig adds considerable infrastructure to improve the use of existing methods.
+It interfaces with a wide range of statistical models through a simple and common intelligible call structure.
+It generalizes the program Clarify (for Stata), which translates hard-to-interpret coefficients into quantities of interest; combines multiply imputed data sets (such as output from Amelia) to deal with missing data; automates bootstrapping for all models; uses sophisticated nonparametric matching commands which improve parametric procedures (via MatchIt); allows one-line commands to run analyses in all designated strata; automates the creation of replication data files so that you (or, if you wish, anyone else) can replicate the results of your analyses (hence satisfying the replication standard); makes it easy to evaluate counterfactuals (via WhatIf); and allows conditional population and superpopulation inferences.
+Zelig includes many specific methods, based on likelihood, frequentist, Bayesian, robust Bayesian, and nonparametric theories of inference.
+Developers make their R packages usable from Zelig by writing a few simple bridge functions.

+For users, see the :ref:`installation_quickstart` guide and then a full PDF of the documentation `here <http://zeligproject.org/build/latex/Zelig.pdf>`_.
+Please also join our `Zelig Google Group <https://groups.google.com/forum/#!forum/zelig-statistical-software>`_, where you can ask questions, report bugs, and help others.

-To view the code-base, visit the source repository at `https://github.com/IQSS/Zelig <https://github.com/IQSS/Zelig>`_ and for regular updates  and release information be sure to follow us on twitter at `@IQSS <https://twitter.com/IQSS>`_.
-We also recommend joining the `Zelig Google Group <https://groups.google.com/forum/#!forum/zelig-statistical-software>`_, where we are encouraging users to ask questions, report bugs, and help others.
+For developers, to view the code-base, visit the source repository at `https://github.com/IQSS/Zelig <https://github.com/IQSS/Zelig>`_ and for regular updates  and release information be sure to follow us on twitter at `@IQSS <https://twitter.com/IQSS>`_.

-You can also find the PDF of the documentation `here. <http://zeligproject.org/build/latex/Zelig.pdf>`_
+You can also find the

 .. toctree::
    :hidden: